fernandoem88/react-requests-manager/README.md

 }
 ```

-Last benefit is the _request type_ wrappers that allows you to have different approach on your async action depending on your needs and requirements.
+Last benefit of this approach is the _request type_ wrappers that allows us to have different approaches on our _requests_ depending on our needs and requirements.

 # Request type wrappers